Target Population: Adults, Heart Disease

-- Identify predictors of risk-appropriate evaluation and treatment of patients presenting to primary care offices with acute chest pain, including race, sex, and other clinical factors.
+- Identify predictors—including race and sex—of risk-appropriate evaluation and treatment of patients presenting to primary care offices with acute chest pain.
+(Achieved)

-- Determine whether rates of appropriate evaluation and treatment of patients with acute chest pain can be improved through the use of point-of-care electronic risk alerts that provide individual patient cardiac risk profiles and tailored evaluation and treatment recommendations to primary care clinicians.
+- Determine whether rates of appropriate evaluation and treatment of patients with acute chest pain can be improved through the use of point-of-care electronic risk alerts that provide individual patient cardiac risk profiles and tailored evaluation and treatment recommendations to PCPs.
+(Achieved)

-- Perform a cost analysis for evaluation of patients with acute chest pain.
+- Perform a cost analysis for the provision of electronic decision-support for patients with acute chest pain.
+(Achieved)

 2010 Activities: At the start of the study, clinicians were surveyed on their risk perceptions.
 The survey results were analyzed and presented in a manuscript that described clinician risk thresholds and treatment strategies for patients with chest pain.
 This included analysis of provider demographics, size of patient panel, and other factors to better understand their risk tolerance and corresponding approach to treatment for patients with chest pain.